Smirnov's fermionic observable away from criticality

 One can associate to any random-cluster measure with parameters $p$ and $q$ on a Dobrushin domain $(G,a,b)$ a dual measure.
-First, define the \emph{dual graph} $G^*$ as follows: place a site in the center of every face of $G$ and every face of $\mathbb{L}$ adjacent to the free arc, see Figure~\ref{fig:medial_lattice}.
+First, define the \textit{dual graph} $G^*$ as follows: place a site in the center of every face of $G$ and every face of $\mathbb{L}$ adjacent to the free arc; see Figure~\ref{figmediallattice}.
 Bonds of the dual graph correspond to bonds of the primal graph and link nearest neighbors.
-Construct a bond model on $G^*$ by declaring any bond of the dual graph to be open (resp.\ closed) if the corresponding bond of the primal lattice is closed (resp.\ open) for the initial random-cluster model.
-The new model on the dual graph is then a random-cluster measure with parameters $p^* = p^*(p,q)$ and $q^*=q$ satisfying with wired boundary condition on the dual arc adjacent to $ab$, and free boundary condition on the dual arc adjacent to $ba$.
+Construct a bond

+model on $G^*$ by declaring any bond of the dual graph to be open (resp., closed) if the corresponding bond of the primal lattice is closed (resp., open) for the initial random-cluster model.
+The new model on the dual graph is then a random-cluster measure with parameters $p^* = p^*(p,q)$ and $q^*=q$ satisfying

+with wired boundary condition on the dual arc adjacent to $ab$, and free boundary condition on the dual arc adjacent to $ba$.
 In particular, it is again a random-cluster model with Dobrushin boundary condition.
-This relation is known as \emph{planar duality}.
-It is then natural to define the self-dual point $p_{sd}=p_{sd}(q)$ by solving the equation $p^*(p_{sd},q)=p_{sd}$, which gives
+This relation is known as \textit{planar duality}.
+It is then natural to define the self-dual point $p_{\mathrm{sd}}=p_{\mathrm{sd}}(q)$ by solving the equation $p^*(p_{\mathrm{sd}},q)=p_{\mathrm{sd}}$, which gives

 This notion of duality has a natural counterpart, with the same formal definition, for free boundary conditions: the dual model is then a random-cluster model with parameters $p^*$ and $q$, with wired boundary condition.